MZaFaRM/DataForge/README.md

    pip install -r requirements.txt
    ```

-2. Setup the .env file with the database connection details and configure the main.py according to your requirements.
+2. Create and setup the `.env` file with the database connection details by referring to `.env.sample`.

+3. Configure the `main.py` according to your requirements.

-3. Run the `main.py` script to start the data population process.
+4. Run the `main.py` script to start the data population process.

 ### Support